Northumberland Retreats for a New Year's break

 Best for Luxury

-Set the tone for 2020 with a stay at Bamburgh Five or Bamburgh Six.
-These two apartments in an Edwardian villa overlooking Bamburgh Castle are a real treat.
+Set the tone for 2022 with a stay at Bamburgh Five.
+This apartment in an Edwardian villa overlooking Bamburgh Castle is a real treat.
 High-end furnishings, one of the best locations in Northumberland and a host of excellent restaurants close by.
 Equally decadent is our new Lanchester cottage, Number Nine with far-reaching views of the County Durham countryside.
 At any of these Retreats you can enjoy leisurely lie-ins, cosy nights in bed or curl up on the sofa and drink in the view.

 Best for Kids